 If it’s your first time slamming, there is one important thing for you to remember: poetry slam is a BAR GAME that was invented to engage audience.
 It was not designed to determine the value of your art, of art in general, or of any poet or artist.
 However, that is exactly what it seems is about to happen: after you perform your poetry, three or five judges will score how your art moved them on a scale of zero to ten.

 Are you ready to be a good sport and bring poetry to the unwashed, possibly drunken masses?
 Great!
 Here’s what you need to know:

-- As of September 2018, all competitions at the Boston Poetry Slam will be themed (in topic, time limit, genre, number of rounds, or other format).
+- Competitions at the Boston Poetry Slam may be themed (in topic, time limit, genre, number of rounds, or other format) or open (restricted only be time limit).
 Select one that suits you by perusing the weekly schedule.

 - You must come with enough poems to win the slam, plus tiebreakers!
 If you have fewer than what the scheduled slam page says you need, please sign up for the open mic instead.

 - Most slams have a three-minute maximum per poem (there’s no minimum).
 You are responsible for knowing how long your poem is, and the host can’t tell you, so we recommend you time yourself at home to avoid receiving the dreaded Time Penalty.
 Some slams have shorter or longer time limits, so just read the format page carefully.